 Class time is important, so doctor's appointments should be scheduled, if possible, at times when the student will not miss instructional time, such as Friday afternoons.
 A student will not be released from school at times other than at the end of the school day unless the campus sign-out procedures are followed.
-They will be released only to those individuals who are listed on the student's permission to pick up form.
+They will be released only to those individuals who are listed on the student's permission to pick up the form.
 However, students may be released at a predetermined time on specified days according to a parent signed release form.

-All students that are being picked up early must be picked up before 3:30.
-We will not release any student from the office after 3:30.
+All students that are being picked up early must be picked up before 3:00 Monday - Thursdays and before 12:00 P.M.on Fridays.
+We will not release any student from the office after these times.

 A student who becomes ill during the school day should, with the Teacher's permission, report to the Office.
-The Office Assistant will decide whether or not the student should be sent home and will notify the student's parent.
+The Office Assistant will decide whether or not the student should be sent home and will notify the student's parents.